p-shubh/real-time-cryptocurrency/README.md

-Sure, here is the updated README with the additional route for a health check endpoint:

 # Cryptocurrency Data Retrieval and API

 This project involves developing a Go application using the Gin or Fiber framework to retrieve real-time cryptocurrency data for BTC, USDT, and ETH from a WebSocket, store this data in a PostgreSQL database, and provide API endpoints for retrieving top volumes, losers, and gainers for the last 24 hours at 5-minute intervals.